texttheater/produce/README.md

 A number of options can be used to control Produce’s behavior, as listed in its help message:

-    usage: produce [-h] [-B | -b] [-d] [-f FILE] [-j JOBS] [-n] [-u FILE] [target [target ...]]
+usage: produce [-h] [-B | -b] [-d] [-f FILE] [-j JOBS] [-n] [-u PATTERN]
+               [target ...]

 positional arguments:
-      target                The target(s) to produce - if omitted, default target from Producefile is used
+  target                The target(s) to produce - if omitted, default target

-    optional arguments:
+                        from Producefile is used

+options:
-      -h, --help            show this help message and exit -B, --always-build    Unconditionally build all specified targets and their dependencies
+  -h, --help            show this help message and exit -B, --always-build    Unconditionally build all specified targets and their
+                        dependencies
   -b, --always-build-specified
                         Unconditionally build all specified targets, but treat their dependencies normally (only build if out of date)
   -d, --debug           Print debugging information.
-Give this option multiple times for more information.
+Give this option multiple
+                        times for more information.
-      -f FILE, --file FILE  Use FILE as a Producefile -j JOBS, --jobs JOBS  Specifies the number of jobs (recipes) to run simultaneously
+  -f FILE, --file FILE  Use FILE as a Producefile
+  -j JOBS, --jobs JOBS  Specifies the number of jobs (recipes) to run
+                        simultaneously
-      -n, --dry-run         Print status messages, but do not run recipes -u FILE, --pretend-up-to-date FILE
+  -n, --dry-run         Print status messages, but do not run recipes -u PATTERN, --pretend-up-to-date PATTERN
-                            Do not rebuild FILE or its dependencies (unless they are also depended on by other targets) even if out of date, but make sure that future invocations of Produce will still treat them as out of date by increasing the modification times of their changed dependencies as necessary.
+                        Do not rebuild targets matching PATTERN or their dependencies (unless the latter are also depended on by other targets) even if out of date, but make sure that future invocations of Produce will still treat them as out of date by increasing the modification times of their changed dependencies as necessary.
+                        PATTERN can be a Produce pattern or a regular expression enclosed in forward slashes, as in rules.

 ### Status and debugging messages